 Cancelling a home insurance policy starts with contacting the insurance provider, either by phone or online.
 They will inform the customer of how much time is left on the policy, what refund they can offer, plus any cancellation and administration fees that need to be paid.

 Top tip: Cancelling a direct debit does not mean the policy has been cancelled.
-The contract will still be in place and the customer will instead be racking up a bill that will need paying.
+If you cancel the direct debit, the insurance contract will still be in place and the customer will instead be racking up a bill that will need paying, perhaps with late payment fees and penalties.
 It is also worth checking that the policy is not on auto-renewal.
 If changing providers, customers should look at when the policy ends to ensure it is not renewed.
 There is usually a window of opportunity to cancel an auto-renewal deal around the anniversary of the policy.
 It’s important to contact the insurer during this period as if the deadline is missed the customer may still be charged a cancellation and administration fee.

 Regardless of whether the customer is on an auto-renewal contract, it is worth keeping a note of the policy anniversary and start comparing deals a few weeks ahead of its expiration.